indiedvlpr/indiedvlpr.github.io/_posts/2020-07-17-clojure-web-api-part-1.md

 I finally understood how to get an API server up and running but I also understood a lot of people's frustration when trying to get into Clojure.
 Specifically web development with Clojure.
 There is no "one-stop-shop, show me how".

 So here we are.
-I am going to, hopefully, give all new Clojure peeps a resource in order to get an API server up and running with a database.
-We will be using Clojure (duh!), Leiningen, Compojure, Ring, Component, and HoneySQL.
-Don't worry if you do not know what all these things do, you will be the end of this blog post.
+I am going to, hopefully, give all new Clojure peeps a resource that will help them get an API server up and running with a database.

+You will be using: Clojure (duh!), Leiningen, Compojure, Ring, Component, and HoneySQL.
+Don't worry if you do not know what all these things do, you will be by the end of this blog post.

-This will be a three-part series on creating an API server with routes and database interactivity.
+This is part of a three-part series on creating an API server with routes and database interactivity.

 Grab a glass of water (or your favorite beverage), a comfy chair, and let's get to work.